dynamist/phabfive/docs/development.md

 Ensure to source the correct virtualenvwrapper shell script before installing the development environment, on Ubuntu that would be `source /usr/share/virtualenvwrapper/virtualenvwrapper.sh`.

-Create a virtualenv for phabfive running on Python 2.7:
+Create a virtualenv for phabfive running on Python 3.7:
 ```
-mkvirtualenv phabfive27 --python=python2.7
+mkvirtualenv phabfive --python=python3.7
 ```

-Install code in editable mode and pull in all dependencies:
+Install code in editable mode and pull in all test and documentation dependencies:
 ```
-workon phabfive27
+workon phabfive37
 pip install -e '.[test,mkdocs]'
 ```

-Repeat this for Python 3, for example version 3.6.